- COM 372 D01, 17106, MWF 10:10 – 11:00, Merion 150; D02, 17107, MWF 11:15 – 12:05, Merion Hall 150

 Please come to class on time, prepared, having completed the assigned reading and writing, and ready to contribute to class discussions, to listen seriously and respectfully to the thoughts of others, and to participate in all in-class activities.

-Except for “serious reasons,” missing more than 1.5 classes will affect your grade.
+Except for “serious reasons” (for example, hospitalizations, severe health issues, death of a loved one), missing more than 1.5 classes will affect your grade.
 More than 6 absences will result in failing the course.
 Lateness counts as .5 of an absence.
 Leaving early will count as .5 of an absence.
 The grade reductions after 1.5 absences:

 2 absences = -1/4 grade